 To be frank, it doesn’t make sense financially.
 REALTORS are only paid 10% of the first month’s rent.
 This means their takeaway can be as little as $60, and that’s not enough to cover all the expense and time involved with the showings.

 This is a stark contrast to other states and how they handle rentals.
 I have heard that Texas REALTORS receive the equivalent of a full month’s rent as their fee.
 It makes much more sense for agents there to invest their energies in rental searches.

 Many Colorado Springs real estate agents (including us) are willing to set you up with a rental alert and have listings emailed to you as soon as they become available.

-Rental alerts are good to have because you’ll be able to move quickly on rentals as they become available.
+Rental alerts give you an advantage because they help you move quickly on rentals as they become available.
 We recommend signing up for rental alerts with all websites that list rentals.